TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 | Short Circuit Prot.   | Yes                           |
 | Other Protections     | Over-Current, Over-Voltage    |

+### Automatic Load Detection
 When a load is connected to the power output, the boost converter activates and begins supplying power.
+This requires the load to consume significant currents.
+Light loads may require to *manually* turn on the power output by pressing a push button (connected to pins `K` and `GND` on most breakout boards).
+This behavior is inline with typical powerbanks.

 When the load is removed (or the load drops below *45mA* for more than *32s*), the boost converter automatically shuts down to conserve battery power.

+> [!NOTE]
+> The *I2C*-enabled versions of *IP5306* can adjust all this.
+Specifically, *IP5306* can be switched to an *always-on* mode that works also with light loads (*I2C* register `00`, bit `1` set to `1`).
+When *always-on* is enabled, the on-board LED still turns off after the designated time (*32s* by default, can be shortened via *I2C* to *8s*), but the *5V* output remains active, and the *IP5306* preserves all other changes that have been made via *I2C*.

 While power is being supplied, four LEDs indicate the battery's *state of charge* in *25%* increments.
-Each LED is supplied with *4mA*.
+Each LED is supplied with *4mA*. *I2

 When the battery's *state of charge* drops below *3%*, one LED will blink at *2Hz* to alert the user.
 If the battery voltage falls further, below *2.8-2.9V*, the *over-discharge* protection feature turns off the power output to prevent damage to the battery.